-So the first ingredient - we need data that's relevant.
+So the first ingredient - you need data that's relevant.

-Look at the table on the left.
-We met seven people outside of Boston bars, measured their blood alcohol level, the Red Sox batting average in their last game, and the price of milk in the nearest convenience store.
+On the left, the table presents the blood alcohol level of seven people tested outside a Boston bar, the Red Sox batting average in their last game, and the price of milk in the nearest convenience store.

 This is all perfectly legitimate data.
 It’s only fault is that it isn’t relevant.
 There's no obvious relationship between these numbers.
-If I gave you the current price of milk and the Red Sox batting average, there's no way you could guess my blood alcohol content.
+If someone gave you the current price of milk and the Red Sox batting average, there's no way you could guess their blood alcohol content.

 Now look at the table on the right.
-This time we measured each person’s body mass and counted the number of drinks they’ve had.
+This time each person’s body mass was measured as well as the number of drinks they’ve had.
 The numbers in each row are now relevant to each other.
 If I gave you my body mass and the number of Margaritas I've had, you could make a guess at my blood alcohol content.

 Do you have connected data?